gramat-lang/specs/FEATURES.md

 ## Namespaces

 The Namespaces represent an standalone scope with its own declarations, settings, dependencies and exports.
-The obvious representation is throught using files but there is no restriction to be stored only in files, Namespaces can be any block of code written in Gramat Language.
+Any block of code written in Gramat Language is considered a Namespace.
+Files are a natural way to store namespaces (the suggested extension is `.gmt`).

 To keep it simple and straightforward, there is no syntax to allow live two or more namespaces in the same block of code, so there cannot exist *nested* elements.